magento/devdocs/guides/m2devgde/v1.0.0.0/svcs-framework/svcs-props.md

 ---
 layout: howtom2devgde_chapters
-title: Interacting With and Overriding Services
+title: Interacting With Services
 ---

-# Interacting With and Overriding Services
+# Interacting With Services

 <p><a href="{{ site.url }}guides/m2devgde/v1.0.0.0/svcs-framework/svcs-props.md" target="_blank"><em>Help us improve this page</em></a>&nbsp;<img src="{{ site.baseurl }}common/images/newWindow.gif"/></p>

 A service interface is a *single entry point* to the business logic encapsulated by the service.
-Therefore, to override business login in an interface&mdash;or the interface itself&mdash;is much easier than in Magento 1.x.
+Therefore, overriding business login in an interface is much easier than in Magento 1.x.

-For example, the Customer <a href="https://github.com/magento/magento2/tree/master/app/code/Magento/Customer/Service/V1" target="_blank">interface</a> has more than 20 public methods.
+For example, interfaces of the Customer <a href="https://github.com/magento/magento2/tree/master/app/code/Magento/Customer/Service/V1" target="_blank">module</a> has more than 20 public methods.
 To override Customer business logic, simply override methods on the interface or the interface itself.
 It's much simpler than before.
 For details, see <a href="{{ site.baseurl }}guides/m2devgde/v1.0.0.0/svcs-framework/compare_mage1_mage2.html">Services Use Case: Magento 1 and Magento 2 Side-By-Side</a>.

 ## Service Design